scipy/scipy.org/www/scipylib/building/linux.rst

    sudo apt-get install gcc gfortran python-dev libblas-dev liblapack-dev cython

-In order to build numpy with integration of optimized BLAS libraries like ATLAS or openblas one needs to setup a `site.cfg` file.
+In order to build numpy with integration of optimized BLAS libraries like ATLAS or OpenBLAS one needs to setup a `site.cfg` file.
 See the `site.cfg.example` file in the numpy source for the options you can set.
-A simple file using openblas looks like this (requires numpy >= 1.8.0):
+A simple file using OpenBLAS looks like this (requires numpy >= 1.8.0):

 ::

     [openblas]
     library_dirs = /opt/local/lib/openblas

-Due to issues in the buildsystem as of at least numpy 1.8.0 the openblas installation must embed lapack.
+Due to issues in the buildsystem as of at least numpy 1.8.0 the OpenBLAS installation must embed lapack.
 This means the system package provided version will not work.